 - An introduction to the Initial Value Problem in General Relativity, slides here.

-- Semester 2, 2020, I organised a Microlocal Analysis Reading Group called #MARG which sadly was cut short due to the virus :(
+- Semester 2, 2020, I organised a Microlocal Analysis Reading Group, superbly named #MARG, which sadly was cut short due to the virus :(

 - January 2020, Postgraduate Colloquium, University of Edinburgh.